Bipolar Disorder And Relationships: Understanding The Challenges And Possibilities

 Bipolar disorder is generally defined as a mental health condition that was previously known as manic depression.
 People who have bipolar disorder might experience extreme shifts in their mood, behavior and energy levels.
 They can shift between the two “poles” of the mood spectrum; which can include a manic episode (indicated in most via feelings of joy, jubilation and a grand sense of importance) or a depressive episode—which can be indicated by feelings of intense desolation and sadness.
 These shifts between the two ends of the spectrum can significantly impact an individual’s quality of life.

-At this time, the exact cause of bipolar disorder is generally unknow—but is hypothesized to be a combination of genetic, environmental or neurological factors.
-It is generally important to seek treatment for the disorder because it is possible for it to impact the individual’s relationships, jobs, and overall life without a treatment plan in place.
-Seeing a mental health professional for an accurate diagnosis can be an important first step in creating an effective treatment plan.
+It is generally important to seek treatment for bipolar disorder because it is possible for it to impact the individual’s relationships, jobs, and overall life without a treatment plan in place.
+For a person with bipolar disorder, a medical or mental health professional can provide screenings and determine whether further testing, medical advice, diagnosis, or treatment are necessary.
+This can be an important first step in creating an effective long-term treatment plan.

 What are possible challenges related to bipolar disorder?

-Living with bipolar disorder can present numerous challenges for the person living with the disorder and their partner(s).
-The person living with bipolar disorder can experience a lot of stress when it comes to core components of their experience—such as managing their symptoms, maintaining stability, adhering to a treatment plan, and finding coping mechanisms that work for them.
 Individuals with bipolar disorder also tend to face a lot of stigma around their condition, which can affect their overall well-being.
 Therapeutic intervention can be helpful in addressing this element of the condition.
-In the context of relationships and partnerships, partners may experience difficulty in keeping up with extreme mood swings or unpredictable behavior that can be prompted by this condition.
+In the context of bipolar relationships and partnerships, partners may experience difficulty in keeping up with extreme mood swings or unpredictable behavior that can be prompted by this condition.

 However, for the person living with the condition, it can be challenging to control the rapid mood swings.
 Sometimes, the most helpful thing can be simply taking on the challenges as they come and adjusting as a team.
 Forbes writes about ways to accommodate those with mental health conditions and specifically calls out how to support someone who is living with bipolar disorder saying: “It’s typically important for someone with bipolar disorder to keep their schedule consistent, such as their sleeping schedule.
 They might need to fly out a day early rather than take a flight that requires them to get up at 4 a.m.”